What’s better – a floor mat or a table for Thai Massage?

 Number one: You have a physical condition that makes it very difficult or impossible to move around on a floor mat.

-Number three: You work in a spa which doesn’t provide floor mats and expects you to work on a table.
+Number three: You work in a spa that doesn’t provide floor mats and expects you to work on a table.

 Number four: You blend Thai Massage with other massage styles which are done on a table – like you mix in some Thai Massage moves with your Swedish massage.